Continence Foundation of Australia Submissions

 The Continence Foundation of Australia welcomes the recent announcement of an inquiry into the recognition of unpaid carers by the House of Representatives Standing Committee on Social Policy and Legal Affairs.
 We see it as an opportunity to give greater recognition to carers, including those who care for people living with incontinence, improving their quality of life and the life of the person they care for.

 The Australian Government is reviewing the Carer Recognition Act and has asked the Standing Committee on Social Policy and Legal Affairs to inquire, and report on the operations of the Act in order to reform the legislation.
 As part of this review, it will examine Commonwealth level policy developments since the Act's passage in 2010, state, territory and international recognition of unpaid care, and defining the Act's role to better identify the role of unpaid carers in Australian society.
 It will also examine the needs of specific cohorts, including young carers and those from diverse backgrounds, the role of workplaces and how flexible working arrangements play a role in unpaid care.
 The care and support economy, employment participation and gender equity is also a focus of the inquiry.
-However, the adequacy of payments for carers is out of scope for this inquiry.
+However, the adequacy of payments to carers is out of scope for this inquiry.
 Information regarding the inquiry is available here.

 Making a Submission